reza-khayami/Germline_variant_discovery/README.md

 ### Output

-A variant information file (VCF) contains SNPs and Indels, along with its index
+A variant information file ([VCF](https://www.internationalgenome.org/wiki/Analysis/vcf4.0)) contains SNPs and Indels, along with its index

 ### Tools

-GATK
+GATK HaplotypeCaller
+for more info about HaplotypeCaller check [this link](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller)

 ---------------------------------------------------------
 ### Steps

+#### 1. Variant Calling <a name="Variant-discovery"></a>
+You can perform this step in vcf mode or in gvcf mode.
+For more information check [this link](https://gatk.broadinstitute.org/hc/en-us/articles/360035531812-GVCF-Genomic-Variant-Call-Format#:~:text=The%20key%20difference%20between%20a,a%20cohort%20in%20subsequent%20steps.)

+##### 1.1 VCF calling workflow

 ```
 gatk HaplotypeCaller \